core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Upon receiving the request from the client, the proxy proceeds according to the following steps.

-1. The proxy decrypts and verifies the request, according to the security association it has with the client.
+1. The proxy decrypts and verifies the request, according to the security association that it has with the client.

 2. The proxy identifies the client, and verifies that the client is in fact allowed-listed to have its requests proxied to CoAP group URIs.